codebar/tutorials/python/lesson1/tutorial.md

 ## Hello, World!

-In keeping with tradition, we're going start by printing "Hello, World!" to the console.
+In keeping with tradition, we're going to start by printing "Hello, World!" to the console.
 In Python, the command to achieve this is aptly named `print`.
 Type the following:

     print "Hello, World!"